Large deviations for Generalized Polya Urns with arbitrary urn function: Introduction.

-The result we are about expose gives a complete characterization of the CGF for the case of linear urn.
-In the following we only consider linear urn functions with $a>0$ and $a+b<1$.
-We do this to exclude the ``trivial'' cases with $\pi\left(0\right)=0$ and $\pi\left(1\right)=1$, for which by Corollary \ref{Corollary 3} we would find $\phi\left(s\right)=0$ for any $s\in\left[0,1\right]$, and for which we can also compute the optimal trajectories by Corollaries \ref{Corollary4}, \ref{Corollary4.1}. \begin{cor} Let $\pi$ be as in Eq. (\ref{eq:2.12.2}) with $a>0$ and $a+b<1$, $\psi$ as in Eq. (\ref{eq:1.18}) and define the function
+In the following we provide a complete characterization of the CGF for the case of linear urn, which also includes all cases of the balanced Bagchi-Pal models.
+We only consider linear urn functions with $a>0$ and $a+b<1$ to exclude the ``trivial'' cases with $\pi\left(0\right)=0$ and $\pi\left(1\right)=1$, for which by Corollary \ref{Corollary 3} we would find $\phi\left(s\right)=0$ for any $s\in\left[0,1\right]$, and for which we can even compute the optimal trajectories by Corollaries \ref{Corollary4}, \ref{Corollary4.1}. \begin{cor} Let $\pi$ be as in Eq. (\ref{eq:2.12.2}) with $a>0$ and $a+b<1$, $\psi$ as in Eq. (\ref{eq:1.18}) and define the function

 Then, for $\lambda>0$ we have $\psi=\psi_{+}$, with

 where \textup{$\psi_{+}\left(\lambda;b>0\right)$, $\psi_{+}\left(\lambda;b<0\right)$} are given by the expressions

 If $\lambda<0$ we have instead $\psi=\psi_{-}$, with